zhangao0086/DKImagePickerController/README.md

 /// Whether allows to select photos and videos at the same time. public var allowMultipleTypes = true

-/// The callback block is executed when user pressed the select button. public var didSelectAssets: ((assets: [DKAsset]) -> Void)? public var showCancelButton = false
+/// The callback block is executed when user pressed the cancel button. public var didCancel: (() -> Void)? public var showCancelButton = false

 /// The callback block is executed when user pressed the select button.